 An eleven centre (Southampton, Bristol, Leeds, Liverpool, London, Manchester, Birmingham, Newcastle, Leicester, Sheffield & Cardiff) phase I clinical trial of BU12-SAPORIN in children with multiply relapsed therapy resistant acute lymphoblastic leukaemia.
 This was the first trial of its type for children with relapsed leukaemia in the UK.
 These were patients with very advanced disease and a life expectancy of only a few weeks.
 There were no cures but one Southampton patient unexpectedly survived for 14 months after treatment.

-Leukaemia Busters is determined to build on these past successes and take forward its research findings for testing directly in patients in strictly regulated clinical trials.
+Leukaemia Busters and the laboratory are determined to build on these past successes and take forward its research findings for testing directly in patients in strictly regulated clinical trials.
 The key to success here is the conduct of high quality laboratory-based research specifically designed to achieve this objective.
 All donations to Leukaemia Busters are used for this specifically for this very purpose.